Covert Communication Gains from Adversary's Ignorance of Transmission Time: Achievability

 Unfortunately, representing real-valued codewords requires unbounded storage, which means that the length of the secret pre-shared by Alice and Bob is infinite.
-To address this, we consider finite alphabet input, which also satisfies a peak power constraint on the transmitter.
-The remark in~\cite[Section III]{bash13squarerootjsac} allows both improvement of Bob's decoding performance and reduction of the size of the pre-shared secret to $\mathcal{O}(n)$ bits (provided $T(n)<2^{c_{\rm T}n}$).\footnote{We believe that the pre-shared secret can be reduced to $\mathcal{O}(\sqrt{n}\log n)$ bits using a protocol described in \cite[Appendix]{bash13squarerootjsac} and, possibly, to $\mathcal{O}(\sqrt{n})$ bits using resolvability-based approach in \cite{bloch15covert-isit}.
-However, this is outside of the scope of this work.}
+To address this, we consider a finite alphabet, which also satisfies a peak power constraint $P_{\max}\in(0,\infty)$ on the transmitter.
+The remark in~\cite[Sec.~III]{bash13squarerootjsac} allows both improvement of Bob's decoding performance and reduction of the size of the pre-shared secret to $\mathcal{O}(n)$ bits (provided $T(n)<2^{c_{\rm T}n}$).
+Approaches reported in \cite{bash13squarerootjsac,bloch15covert,wang15covert} may reduce the pre-shared secret to $\mathcal{O}(\sqrt{n}\log n)$ bits, and even possibly to $\mathcal{O}(\sqrt{n})$ bits.